MidasLamb/2BachInfo/README.md

 Feel free to contribute to this repository!
 I'm not that good with Latex, so changing some stupid stuff i did is also very welcome.

+#Guidelines
+* Since we're ICT students, try to use .tex-files as much as possible.
+* Please keep everything structured.
+* If you contribute, don't forget to add your name to the list (see below).
+* Only add pdf's that are not generated from tex files in here, the .gitignore includes .pdf, so if you want to add a .pdf, you must change the .gitignore at the root (other .gitignores are only to make the directory-structure appear on git).

 #Contributions
 * [Cptmathix](https://github.com/Cptmathix)